 While the whole point of the residency interview is to differentiate yourself from other candidates, a card, letter, or sending flowers to the office (yes it has happened before!) as a thank you is overkill.
 Residency programs are infinitely more interested in how you presented yourself and what you said during the interview– rather than something friendly afterwards.

-If you’re going to take the time to write a thank you note, make sure to write a thoughtful thank you note!
+If you’re going to take the time to write a residency thank you letter, make sure to write a thoughtful thank you note!
 Keep in mind that programs who accept thank you notes are probably flooded with generic, “thank you for the opportunity, I look forward to hearing from you” notes to the point where they might just end up straight in the trash.

-At the end of the day, it is unlikely that a thank-you note will dramatically change your outcome in the Match.
+At the end of the day, it is unlikely that a thank you note will dramatically change your outcome in the Match.
 Don’t overthink things, keep it simple, keep it personalized.

-***Please see post about “Making your rank list” for further thoughts on post-interview communication, including answers to the common questions “should I tell a program I’m ranking them #1?”, “how should I best do that?” and more!
+***Please see post about “Making your rank list” for further thoughts on post-interview communication, including answers to the common questions “Should I tell a program I’m ranking them #1?”, “How should I best do that?” and more!

 Best of luck!
 Contact us if you need any additional help with the residency application process!